geekboxzone/mmallow_docs_source.android.com/src/faqs.md

 No. The Android Compatibility Program is optional.
 Since the Android source code is open, anyone can use it to build any kind of device.
-However, if a manufacturer wishes to use the Android name with their product, or wants access to Android Market, they must first demonstrate that the device is compatible.
+However, if a manufacturer wishes to use the Android name with their product, or wants access to Google Play, they must first demonstrate that the device is compatible.

 ### How much does compatibility certification cost? ###